 By confirming the private key, someone with your private key might simply transmit money from your wallet to their wallet.
 As a result, private keys must be kept hidden from others.
 This is why it is believed that if your private key is lost, you will lose all of your money unless you have a method to regenerate the private key and move it to a duplicate or new wallet.

 Cryptographic techniques are used to produce the public key from the private key and some extra information.
 This public key is publicly known by everyone, allowing transactions to take place.
 Can’t we reverse engineer and generate the private key from the public key if the public key is generated from a private key?
 NO is the answer.
 Because we are employing asymmetric cryptographic encryption techniques devised by the National Security Agency of the United States, we can only generate keys in one direction.

 One may send and receive money in digital wallets using a combination of public and private keys.
-The digital signature of the user signed with the private key may be simply decrypted using a public key.
+The digital signature of the user signed with the private key may be simply decrypted using a public key on crypto exchange India.